 Join Jen Kramer for an in-depth discussion in this video Modifying the default template style, part of Joomla!
-3.3 Essentials: Modules, Components, Extensions, and Templates.
+3.3 Essential Training: Modules, Components, Extensions, & Templates.

 - So the next thing I'd like to take a look at is the difference between template styles and template masters.
 So first of all, let's look at template styles.
 And if we go to Extensions, Template Manager, what we're looking at here by default are the template styles, and you'll see over here that we have Styles, and we have something called Templates.
 Templates is the template masters, and I will be covering those in another video or two.
 But for right now, I'm going to work with this template style.